NVIDIA/warp/docs/modules/generics.rst

     for T in [wp.float16, wp.float32, wp.float64]:
         wp.overload(scale, [wp.array(dtype=T), T])

-Finally, the ``wp.overload()`` function returns the concrete kernel instance, which can be saved in a variable:
+Finally, the :func:`wp.overload() <overload>` function returns the concrete kernel instance, which can be saved in a variable:

 .. code:: python